 - This recipe serves between 3-4 people depending on how hungry they are.
 Or one pregnant lady and one guy who does a lot of crossfit.

 - See post for detailed oven baking instructions - 425F at 15-17 minutes.

 - For gluten free, use GF panko and all purpose flour

-- For egg free, use my aquafaba mayo recipe.
+- For egg free chicken tenders, use my egg free mayo recipe.

 This post was original published August 2020 and was updated January 12, 2021 to include a step by step process, ingredient clarification, and more tips.